Florence Dissent

-Florence Dissent, known later as Mrs. Dissent Barnes, (born July 9, 1869) was an Anglo-Indian medical practitioner and surgeon.
+Florence Hope Dissent-Barnes (9 July 1869 – 3 March 1930) was an Anglo-Indian medical practitioner and surgeon.
 Dissent was among the first female Indian doctors to practice medicine.

 Early life and education

-Dissent was born in Calcutta, India.
+Dissent was born in Calcutta, India, to Francis Rice and Mary Lavinia Dissent.
 She was educated at home until the age of eight.
 She then became a day-pupil at Loreto Convent, where she stayed until the age of 14.

 Dissent received her doctor of medicine (MD) from Brussels.
-She was licensed through the Triple Qualification from the Scottish medical and surgical colleges: the Royal College of Physicians of Edinburgh, the Royal College of Surgeons of Edinburgh, and Royal College of Physicians and Surgeons of Glasgow.
+In April 1894, she was one of the 48 of 77 candidates who passed the final examinations to be admitted the Triple Qualification from the Scottish medical and surgical colleges: the Royal College of Physicians of Edinburgh, the Royal College of Surgeons of Edinburgh, and Royal College of Physicians and Surgeons of Glasgow.